Komen’s Breast Cancer Research Funding announces new grants to 124 researchers in 25 states & 8 countries..

 – 36 grants to improve understanding of metastatic breast cancer

-– 18 grants investigating how tumors develop drug resistance
+– 18 grants investigating how tumors develop drug and alcohol treatment

 – 19 grants related to the study of triple negative breast cancer – one of the most aggressive forms of the disease